 With demand for next-generation security and vulnerability-management solutions climbing, sales of cybersecurity products and services are expected to grow by 9% in 2019

 Like many powerful technologies, the internet creates both tremendous benefits and daunting challenges.
-It offers us myriad conveniences, instant access to news and information, and it helps us communicate quickly and efficiently.
+It offers us myriad conveniences, instant access to news and information and quick and efficient communications.
 It also provides criminals access to sensitive information they use to commit fraud, steal intellectual property and perpetrate other crimes.

-With the number and cost of cyberattacks rising, businesses and other organizations are fighting back by continuing to invest in technologies they hope will keep their data secure.
-But while the spending on these safeguards could present investment opportunities in companies combating these threats, it’s a tricky space.
+With the number and cost of cyber attacks rising, businesses and other organizations are fighting back by continuing to invest in technologies they hope will keep their data secure.
+But while the spending on these safeguards could present investment opportunities in companies combating cybersecurity threats, it's a tricky space.
 Tools designed to safeguard sensitive data are evolving quickly, as are the tactics cyber thieves employ to steal it.
-The challenge for companies and investors alike is how to anticipate the future leaders and laggards in the marketplace for information security products.
+The challenge for companies and investors is anticipating cybersecurity trends – and identifying future leaders and laggards in the marketplace for information security products.

-To gauge the size of the opportunity available to investors, consider the scope of the threat.
-The annual cost of cybercrime is estimated to hit $6 trillion by 20211—that’s twice the 2016 cost, in part because the frequency and scale of the attacks are growing.
-In 2017, for example, the global number of high-profile data breaches—defined as those with 50,000 or more records stolen—increased by 28% year-over-year.2 The average cost of a data breach in 2017 was estimated to be just shy of $3.9 million, up 6.4% from the previous year.3
+In 2017, the global number of high-profile data breaches—defined as those with 50,000 or more records stolen—increased by 28% year-over-year3.
+The average cost of a data breach in 2017 was estimated to be just shy of $3.9 million, up 6.4% from the previous year.4

-As spending on cybersecurity solutions has grown, so, too, has the market for cyber defense solutions.
-From a few companies offering antivirus software in the 1980s, the total addressable market for cybersecurity tools is more than $40 billion today with a number of verticals, each dedicated to different aspects of the security universe (see graphic below).
+As the risk of cyber threats has grown, so, too, has the market for cyber defense solutions.
+From a few companies offering antivirus software in the 1980s, the total addressable market for cybersecurity tools is more than $40 billion today with a number of verticals, each dedicated to a different solution area.
+See the graphic below.

 The growth potential of the nimble, non-listed companies in the cybersecurity space has not gone unnoticed by investors.
 So far in 2018, there has been about $2 billion of financing across 165 transactions, and 84 M&A deals worth $3.8 billion.7 Much of that activity has involved the smaller, private companies that constitute the vast majority of the 3,000 companies in the cybersecurity sector.
 In addition, more of the funding referenced above has been directed at companies in the expansion stage rather than to startups in need of seed capital.8 This reflects a gradual maturing of the sector and a wider opportunity set for private investors.